Kasey Kahne feels victimized after another great run went awry Sunday at Auto Club Speedway. Can you blame him?

 The debris may very well have not been a piece of rubber, but rather black tape.
 But yet again, that would have had to have been one of the biggest clumps of black tape I had ever seen.

 So where did the debris come from?
 The only other explanation is that it was planted there.
 I know it seems almost inconceivable.
 But it’s all I have, as all other theories based on what I have come up with are no less inconceivable.
 My only remaining explanation is that it was planted there to make the race more interesting.

 So should Kasey Kahne feel that he was victimized on Sunday at Auto Club Speedway?
 I don’t see why not.
 Can you blame him for feeling that way?

-Topics: Kasey Kahne
+Tags: Kasey Kahne